lynnfaraday/aresmush.com/tutorials/code/git.md

 Git will still ignore other parts of the game directory, including uploads, logs, and the secrets.yml config file (to keep your secret codes secret).
 {% endtip %}

-## Git from the Game

-You can actually execute selected `git` commands from within the game without needing to connect to the server shell.
-See `help git` in-game.
-This is handy if you're using GitHub to sync changes between a local PC and the server because you can push to GitHub from your PC and pull the code down from inside the game itself.

-You can't do commits or pushes from within the game (because they require some interaction with the shell), but you can do them from your server shell.
-If you want to do this, you should configure your GitHub email and username in the shell.

-    git config --global user.email "YOUR_EMAIL"
-    git config --global user.name "YOUR_NAME"

-<a name="upgrade"></a>

-## Updating Your Fork

-While you're changing your own copy of the code, there's also work going on in the main Ares repository.
-Whenever a new AresMUSH version is announced, you should update your fork.

-{% tip %}
-It's recommended that you keep up with updates as they happen.
-Not only does it ensure that you have the latest features and bugfixes at all times, but it's easier to do updates one at a time.
-If you let them stack up and your code gets too far behind, the upgrade will be more difficult.
-{% endtip %}

-Follow the instructions in the [Using GitHub](/tutorials/code/git.html) tutorial to update your code.

-{% note %}
- Always remember to update **both** aresmush and ares-webportal when getting the latest code.
-{% endnote %}

-### Dealing with Conflicts

-There may be merge conflicts if both you and the Ares devs changed the same bits of code differently.
-See [Upgrades - Resolving Conflicts](/tutorials/manage/upgrades.html) for more information, and [ask for help](/feedback.html) if you get stuck.

 ## Advanced GitHub

 There are a plethora of good tutorials on the internet about using GitHub, including [Try Git](https://try.github.io)  and [Learn Enough Git To Be Dangerous](https://www.learnenough.com/git-tutorial).
 There's also detailed guides on GitHub's own website, and the first couple chapters of the [Pro Git](https://git-scm.com/book/en/v2) ebook (later chapters go into gory details you won't need).